NOAA-EMC/global-workflow/docs/source/development.rst

 The following global-workflow branches are protected by the code management team:

 * develop (HEAD)
-* operations (kept aligned with current production)
+* dev/gfs.v16 (kept aligned with current production, as well as ingests bug fixes and updates between release branches)

 These protected branches require the following to accept changes: